iotbzh/DEPRECATED_af-gps-binding/README.md

 # Environment variables

-AFBGPS_HOST    : hostname to connect to
+* AFBGPS_HOST    : hostname to connect to
-AFBGPS_SERVICE : service to connect to (tcp port) AFBGPS_ISNMEA  : 0/1 - does the frames are NMEA or not") ?
-0 : 1;
+* AFBGPS_SERVICE : service to connect to (tcp port)
+* AFBGPS_ISNMEA  : 0/1 - does the frames are NMEA or not